philip-papasavvas/aws-portfolio/README.md

 Use the following AWS applications
 - AWS Lambda functions (serverless architecture)
-- RDS instance (use postgreSQL here)
+- RDS using PostgreSQL
 - Simple Notification Service
-- CloudWatch (to monitor how the app is performing)
+- CloudWatch

-The plan when migrating the source code (that runs successfully on my local machine) to AWS is:
+The plan when migrating the source code (that runs successfully on my local machine) to AWS is as follows:
 - [X] Setup an AWS account & login to management console
 - [X] Setup Simple Notification Service or Simple Email Service and configure it with my email credentials
 - [X] Setup IAM user credentials (not root user)
-- [ ] Create a storage solution on AWS -RDS instance (depending on type of data)
+- [ ] Create Relational Database Storage instance (t2 micro should do)
-- [ ] Tweak the script to store price data either in S3 bucket or RDS instance
+- [ ] Tweak the script to store price data either in the RDS Table
-- [ ] Create AWS Lambda function
+- [ ] Create AWS Lambda function to trigger daily
 - [ ] Setup AWS CloudWatch/trigger Lambda function
 - [ ] Test the setup
 - [ ] Monitor the setup - can use X-Ray for this